-Alison Brie – Room.
+Brie Larson – Room.
 Did you watch this film?
 Then you know why.
 She was just amazing in this.
 Everything about her performance was perfect.
 I saw this in January, which meant I had 11 months of performances which couldn’t even match it.

 Madison Wolfe – The Conjuring 2.
 A performance beyond her years.